-Austin Mitchell: Funeral of former Grimsby MP takes place in Bradford
+Austin Mitchell: Funeral of former Grimsby MP held in Bradford

 After his death was announced the Labour leader Sir Keir Starmer said he had served voters "with remarkable commitment for 38 years".

-A memorial service for the former MP is due to take place in Grimsby at a later date.
+A memorial service for Mr Mitchell is due to take place in Grimsby at a later date.

 Follow BBC East Yorkshire and Lincolnshire on Facebook, Twitter, and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.